CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/overview.md

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.
 You are encouraged to explore Microsoft Purview further based on your interests and preferences.

+- hol1
-- Lab 01 - hol1 exe1 create setup azure migrate
+  - exe1 - create setup azure migrate
-- Lab 02 - hol1 exe2 discover assess workloads with appliance
+  - exe2 - discover assess workloads with appliance
-- Lab 03 - hol1 exe3 migrate servers to azure
+  - exe3 - migrate servers to azure
+- hol2
-- Lab 04 - hol2 exe1 migrate SQLDatabase to AzureSQLDatabaseServices
+  - exe1 - migrate SQLDatabase to AzureSQLDatabaseServices
+- hol3
-- Lab 05 - hol3 exe1 migrate WebApps to AzureAppServices Review Legacy App Database
+  - exe1 - migrate WebApps to AzureAppServices Review Legacy App Database
-- Lab 06 - hol3 exe2 migrate WebApps to AzureAppServices Assessment Legacy Application
+  - exe2 - migrate WebApps to AzureAppServices Assessment Legacy Application
-- Lab 07 - hol3 exe3 migrate WebApps to AzureAppServices Migrate Legacy Application
+  - exe3 - migrate WebApps to AzureAppServices Migrate Legacy Application
+- hol4
-- Lab 08 - hol4 exe1 Secure Workloads with Defender for Cloud
+  - exe1 - Secure Workloads with Defender for Cloud
+- hol5
-- Lab 09 - hol5 exe1 SIEM with Sentinel
+  - exe1 - SIEM with Sentinel

 ### Azure services and related products